sheabunge/theme-boilerplate/README.md

 ### Languages

 Theme Boilerplate is fully ready for localization.
 No language templates are provided, but it should be fairly trivial to generate a `.pot` file and add `.po` and `.mo` files as required.
+All `.pot`, `.po` and `.mo` files should be placed in a `languages` directory.